-County shall provide MHS 13 School-Based Mental Health Services to identified K-12 schools.
+County shall provide MHS 13 SBMH Services to Kindergarten (K)-12 schools the County identifies as needing additional supports based on social determinants of health or other school needs.
 County may provide MHS 13 Services to schools that are affiliated with a School-Based Health Center (SBHC), if that SBHC is not providing mental health services to youth under the age of 17.
-County shall confirm that an appropriately qualified school-based mental health service provider is available at identified schools.
-Counties shall provide appropriate levels of clinical supervision as set forth in OAR 309-019-0130 for school-based mental health service providers.
-School-Based Mental Health Services providers shall be a state licensed or unlicensed Qualified Mental Health Professional (QMHP), qualified ed under state law to provide mental health services to children and adolescents, which includes an assessment at the onset of services.
+County shall confirm that an appropriately qualified school-based mental health service provider (QMHP) is available at identified schools.

+(a) Qualified Mental Health Professional (QMHP):